Links on Android Authority may earn us a commission. Learn more.

 - Ms. Fisher’s Modern Murder Mysteries – A spinoff of the series centers on Miss Fisher’s niece Peregrine who also tries her hand in the detective game, this time in the swinging 1960s.

-- Queens of Mystery – A modern female detective in the UK gets some help in crime-solving from her three aunts.
+- Queens of Mystery – A modern female detective in the UK gets help in crime-solving from her three aunts.

 - Foyle’s War – The long-running UK mystery series that centers on a quiet but determined detective during and after World War II.